Pinoy Big Brother

+The program originally aired on ABS-CBN from August 21, 2005, to August 4, 2019, with Willie Revillame, Toni Gonzaga, and Mariel Rodriguez as its first hosts.
+Following ABS-CBN’s broadcast shutdown in 2020, the show returned via Kapamilya Channel and Kapamilya Online Live on December 6, 2020, as part of its Primetime Bida and Yes Weekend lineup.
+It later expanded its reach through blocktime and content distribution arrangements, airing on TV5 and, beginning March 9, 2025, on GMA Network under ABS-CBN’s programming partnership.

+The series is currently broadcast on GMA Network for free television viewers in the Philippines and is simultaneously streamed on Kapamilya Online Live and Kapuso Stream for online audiences.
+Internationally, it airs via The Filipino Channel and GMA Pinoy TV.

+Despite being shown across multiple networks, Pinoy Big Brother remains an ABS-CBN intellectual property and continues to be produced by ABS-CBN Studios.
+Its upcoming season is co-produced with GMA Network, marking the first joint reality show collaboration between the two networks.
+The show stands as the longest-running reality television series in the Philippines, having aired 11 main seasons, 4 celebrity editions, and 4 teen editions over the past two decades.

+The current season is hosted by Bianca Gonzalez, Luis Manzano, Robi Domingo, Kim Chiu, Melai Cantiveros, Enchong Dee, Alexa Ilacad, Gabbi Garcia, and Mavy Legaspi.

 Overview

 Format

 It follows the same premise as its many foreign counterparts around the world wherein a number of Filipinos volunteered to live inside a house for a certain number of days.

 The elimination process in the show is the reverse of the original Dutch format.
 At the start of the elimination process, the "housemates" (as the contestants are referred to) vote for which two (sometimes more if there are ties or if Big Brother hands out an automatic nomination) fellow housemates they should eliminate.
 Once these nominations are chosen, the viewer votes come into play.
-For a week viewers are asked to vote, via SMS or voice messaging through PLDT's hotline (later abolished in favor of vote cards), for whoever they wanted to stay longer in the house.
-The housemate with the fewest viewer votes is eliminated.
-In the final week, the one with the most viewer votes will win the grand prize package, usually includes house and lot, a car, a business franchise, home appliances, and a holiday, and is given the title the Big Winner.
+For a week, viewers are asked to vote, via SMS or voice messaging through PLDT's hotline (later abolished in favor of vote cards), or online, for whoever they wanted to stay longer in the house (using the vote-to-save format).
+In some cases, the Vote-to-Evict format is used, with the housemate garnering the most percentage of evict votes from the public is evicted from the house, or a combination of the two (Save-Evict) may be implemented.
+The housemate with the fewest viewer votes (or highest for vote-to-evict) is eliminated.
+At the final week, the one with the most viewer votes (using the vote-to-win voting format) will win the grand prize package.
+It usually includes house and lot, a car, a business franchise, home appliances, and a holiday, and is given the title of Big Winner.

+Aside from the regular seasons involving civilian adults, the show has also aired three other special versions: